 The right succession plan depends on the entity type.
 Frank coordinates your strategy based on the specific requirements of Texas business forms:

-Limited Partnership: Managing the succession of general and limited partner interests, common in real estate.
+- Limited Partnership: Managing the succession of general and limited partner interests, common in real estate.
+Succession planning here involves structuring asset purchase agreements and partnership agreements that allow for the smooth transfer of ownership interests while maintaining operational control.

-Sole Proprietorship: Designing the conversion to an entity structure to make the business plan-friendly and separable from the owner.
+- Sole Proprietorship: Designing the conversion to an entity structure to make the business plan-friendly and separable from the owner.
+Since sole proprietorships lack formal ownership structures, succession planning often requires establishing an entity such as an LLC or corporation to facilitate transferring business ownership and protecting the business legacy.

 Business succession planning that ignores the owner’s personal estate plan creates conflict.
 If the buy-sell agreement says one thing but the Will says another, litigation is the predictable result.